rmpku/CIN/README.md

 # Contact

-If you have any questions, please contact rui_m@stu.pku.edu.cn or post them in the _Issue_.
+If you have any questions, please contact rui_m@stu.pku.edu.cn or post them in the https://github.com/rmpku/CIN/issues.